is Cádiz worth visiting?

 How far is Cádiz from Sevilla?

-Cádiz is 120 kilometers away from Seville and it takes an hour and 20 minutes by car to get from one city to the other.
+Cádiz is 120 kilometres away from Seville, and it takes an hour and 20 minutes by car to get from one city to the other.

-If traveling by train (Renfe), it takes one hour and 30 minutes and by bus (Comes or Alsa coach companies) you can expect a one hour and 45-minute journey.
+If travelling by train (Renfe), it takes one hour and 30 minutes, and by bus (Comes or Alsa coach companies), you can expect a one hour and 45-minute journey.

 Those who are planning to visit Cadiz for a day could try this special tour that includes transport so there is no real need to take any public transport.